Wednesday, February 25, 2026

 Thursday, February 26, 2026

-• Deploying methane capture, utilization, and flaring reduction initiatives to achieve measurable impact.
+• Deploying GHG capture, utilization, and flaring reduction initiatives to achieve measurable impact.

 • Integrating advanced detection and data analytics to verify reductions in real time.

-• Building business cases that link methane mitigation to operational efficiency and ESG value.
+• Building business cases that link GHG mitigation to operational efficiency and ESG value.

 • Collaborating across the energy value chain to scale verified, low-carbon practices.